data61/PSL/README.md

 - smart_induct: Smart Induction for Isabelle/HOL (Tool Paper) accepted at [FMCAD2020](https://fmcad.forsyte.at/FMCAD20/).  ([TU Wien Academic Press](https://doi.org/10.34727/2020/isbn.978-3-85448-042-6_32)/[Zenodo](https://doi.org/10.5281/zenodo.3960303)/[YouTube](https://youtu.be/iaH0Mx926CU).)
 - Simple Dataset for Proof Method Recommendation in Isabelle/HOL (Dataset Description) at [CICM2020](https://cicm-conference.org/2020/cicm.php). ([arXiv](https://arxiv.org/abs/2004.10667)/[Springer](https://doi.org/10.1007/978-3-030-53518-6_21))
 - sem_ind: Faster Smarter Proof by Induction in Isabelle/HOL at IJCAI2021 explains how sem_ind predicts how to apply proof by induction. ([IJCAI](https://doi.org/10.24963/ijcai.2021/273))
+- SeLFiE: Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction at [TAP2022](Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction) explains the idea and interpreter of SeLFiE, which we developed to implement sem_ind.

 We presented the final goal of this project at [AITP2017](http://aitp-conference.org/2017/).
 Our position paper "Towards Smart Proof Search for Isabelle" is available at [arXiv](https://arxiv.org/abs/1701.03037).